chart21/mkdocs-hpmpc/docs/nn.md

 ```bash
 python download_pretrained.py all
 ```
-Note that downloading all model requires a few GB of disk space.
+Note that downloading all models requires a few GB of disk space.
 Thus, we also provide the option to download some of the models and datasets with the following options.

 | Argument | Description |
 | --- | --- |